Plan your journey

 Arriving by bus

 Fast and frequent bus services provide a direct link between central Oxford, Oxfordshire and central London.
-Stagecoach and the Oxford Bus Company have a range of services to get you to your destination.
+Visit the Oxford Tube website (24/7 bus service).

 These journey takes approx 100 minutes - longer during the rush hour.

 The M40 and M4 + A34 provide easy access by car from London, leaving the M40 at Junction 8.
 The M40 links Birmingham to Oxford from the north, leaving at Junction 9.

 Parking in Oxford is limited so most day visitors take advantage of the Park and Ride service which was pioneered in Oxford.
 All five Park and Ride sites are clearly signposted from the Oxford Ring Road.

 A frequent direct train service operates from London Paddington to Oxford (approx. every 30 minutes) and from Birmingham New Street via Banbury and Coventry.
 The line to Didcot allows access to Radley, Appleford, Swindon and Reading.

 There is also a regular service between Oxford and London Marylebone via Oxford Parkway and Bicester.
 Visit the Chiltern Railways website for more details.